thegworld/gtx-browser/docs/sheriff.md

 TBRs were removed in Q1 2021.

-For more information on Chromium Trunk Sheriffs, including How Tos, Swapping Shifts and rotation updates, please see [Chromium Trunk Sheriffing](http://goto.google.com/chrome-trunk-sheriffing)
+For more information on GTx Browser Trunk Sheriffs, including How Tos, Swapping Shifts and rotation updates, please see [GTx Browser Trunk Sheriffing](http://goto.google.com/chrome-trunk-sheriffing)

 ## How to be a Sheriff

-To be a sheriff, you must be both a Chromium committer and a Google employee.
+To be a sheriff, you must be both a GTx Browser committer and a Google employee.
 For more detailed sheriffing instructions, please see the internal documentation at [go/chrome-sheriffing-how-to](https://goto.google.com/chrome-sheriffing-how-to).